 And while many Americans might report stress when seeing news headlines scroll in from the Korean Peninsula, geopolitical worries with the North are routinely at the bottom of perceived stressors in surveys of South Koreans, below more routine factors such as work, family and culture.
 There’s a “very clear societal pressure” on Koreans, especially young people, based around a “really high, unidimensional focus on one definition of success,” says Chad Ebesutani, a U.S.-licensed psychologist at the International Psychology & Counseling Center, a counseling service in in Seoul’s Gangnam district aimed at expats.

 From academic pressure on students to get into the country’s three most prestigious universities to professional pressure on job seekers to land a gig at one of a handful of hyperselective chaebol conglomerates, the emphasis on professional success is inescapable for many Koreans.
 “There’s a lot of [cultural] fear of being different,” says Ebesutani, which can be a breeding ground for insecurity and mental health issues, as well as a reason why most such illnesses go unreported.
-Ebesutani recalls having a 26-year-old patient in therapy whose parents forced him to quit after finding out he was receiving treatment.
+Ebesutani recalls having a patient in therapy whose parents forced him to quit after finding out he was receiving treatment.